4km3/hms/docs/day2/Containers_Platform/slides/Containers_Platform.md

 ### Rancher platform

 - Rancher is an opensource containers platform, designed to be open and avoid vendor locks.
-- It provides a unified platform to manage from hosts (multicloud) to microservices.
+- It provides a unified platform from hosts to microservices.
 - It's a multi environment platform.
 - It provides and manages principal market scheduler/orchestrator.
-- It provides a full API and CLI to facilitate the automation and the integration with other pieces.
+- It provides a full API and CLI to automate and integrate with other pieces.
 - It provides some useful services as user auth, registry management, ssl certs management...
 - It could be run in a local vm or in a few cloud machines.